a1143179/medical-tracker/README.md

 - **Database Optimization**: Proper indexing and query optimization
 - **Caching**: Session and static file caching
 - **Compression**: Automatic response compression
+- **Single Container**: Reduced deployment complexity and resource usage

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Run tests to ensure everything works
+5. Submit a pull request

+## 📄 License

+This project is licensed under the MIT License.